How To End A Friendship Amicably

 When you talk, the aim may be to honestly express your feelings.
 However, this generally doesn't mean degrading the other party or belittling their character or personal traits.

-We’ll look at an example for further clarification.
-Let’s say you feel like your friend is no longer taking your interests and thoughts into account, and they only spend time with you when it is convenient for them.
-Rather than calling them “selfish, rude, and inconsiderate,” you could say, “I feel like I am not able to fully express my interests around you, and I’m finding it difficult to connect when you don’t respond to my requests to spend time together”.
+Let’s say you interpret that your friend is no longer taking your interests and thoughts into account, and they only spend time with you when it is convenient for them.
+Rather than pointing the finger and calling them “selfish, rude, and inconsiderate,” you could say, “I do not feel comfortable expressing my interests around you, and I’m finding it difficult to connect when you don’t respond to my requests to spend time together”.

-By framing your thoughts around statements like “I feel,” you can move the conversation toward your thoughts and feelings rather than your friend’s potential flaws.
+By framing your thoughts around statements like “I sense,” “my interpretation,” “I feel,” etc., you can move the conversation toward your thoughts and feelings rather than your friend’s potential flaws.

 With this said, it can be important to realize that even if you are polite and tactful, the conversation may not be happy and carefree.
 Depending on the nature of the friendship, the other individual may be secretly harboring similar feelings that they are hesitant to express, or they could be shocked and angry when you express your feelings.

-If you feel like your friend may become angry or violent, it’s usually best to meet in a public place or have a conversation over the phone.
+If you perceive that your friend may become angry or violent, it’s usually best to meet in a public place or have a conversation over the phone.

 Consider writing a letter